ev3dev/ev3dev.github.io/index.md

 * The LCD

 ## Getting Started
-To start working with ev3dev, head over to the [Getting Started] page on the main wiki.
+To start working with ev3dev, head over to the [Getting Started] page.

 ## Assorted Info / FAQ